freyjaAI/mmp2.0/README.md

-README.md# MMP 2.0 - Affordable Risk Analytics Platform
+# MMP 2.0 - Affordable Risk Analytics Platform

-> **Production-grade risk intelligence system competing with CLEAR and D&B at 90% cheaper pricing**
+> **Production-grade risk intelligence system competing with enterprise risk analytics providers**

 ## 🎯 Mission

-Build a **multi-source, entity-centric risk intelligence platform** that delivers the same depth of data as Thomson Reuters CLEAR and Dun & Bradstreet, but at $5-10 per report instead of $75-150.
+Build a **multi-source, entity-centric risk intelligence platform** that delivers the same depth of data as Thomson Reuters CLEAR and Dun & Bradstreet with significantly more competitive pricing.

 ## 🏗️ Architecture Overview